Visit our resource centre for useful information and helpful activities for parents, teachers and teenagers living with ADHD.

 ADHD commonly occurs together with other conditions.
 As part of their treatment, the child may be offered:

-Some children need both medication and behavioural therapy
+Both medication and behavioural therapy is usually recommended

 It is important to understand the potential benefits and limitations of medical treatment for ADHD.